maddigits/maddigits.github.com/_posts/2012-11-08-building-a-simple-and-non-intrusive-ajax-status-with-coffeescript-in-rubyonrails.md

 ---
 {% include JB/setup %}

+## Hi

-So, I just built a simple AJAX status indicator with [spin.js]() and [CoffeeScript]().
+I just built a simple and non intrusive AJAX status indicator with [spin.js](http://fgnass.github.com/spin.js/) and [CoffeeScript](http://coffeescript.org), and I think that you people may like it :)

-In theory, you will just have to add the `.coffee` file to your assets path, and it shall work.
+By simple, I meant that the code itself is simple.
+You don't need to know JS/Coffee like a ninja.

+By non intrusive, I meant that the indicator does not block user interaction with the app, and you will see that you don't need to change your code to fit in my indicator ~rules~, so, it's also code-non-intrusive.
+(LOL)

+Let's do it!

 ## What we need

-Basically, the only dependency is the [spin.js]() library.
+Basically, the only dependency is the spin.js library.
 You probably use something like `jquery-ujs`, `turbolinks` or even the `jQuery` API itself to made ajax calls.

 In my case, I use all of them.